• Crossing the Border

 Entering Mexico

 Driving your vehicle across the Mexican border has many requirements.
 You need to show your current vehicle registration, and show a valid credit card under the same name.
 At some border crossing locations, you will be required to pay a permit fee, while others do not require it.
-The permit is valid for 180 days, and states that you will not sell your vehicle in Mexico, and that you will return the car to the United States within that period.
+The permit states that you will keep your vehicle within 25 miles of your entry point, not sell your vehicle in Mexico, and that you will return the car to the United States within that period.

 Drivers must obtain Mexican insurance, which you can purchase at the border, or through some travel agencies located near the border in Texas.